Go To Top

 Car insurance settlement for lost wages: Taxable

 Wages are always taxable, which means compensation for lost wages is also taxable.
-Unfortunately, taxation for lost wages can be tricky; depending on how your settlement is structured, you could end paying a higher tax rate than you would typically pay.
+Unfortunately, taxation for lost wages can be tricky; depending on how your settlement is structured, you could end up paying a higher tax rate than you would typically pay.

 Let’s look at a few scenarios to illustrate how your tax rate and total settlement amount can be impacted.
 In these examples, assume you earn $37,000 a year and are in a 15% tax bracket: